swannodette/swannodette.github.com/_posts/2014-12-17-whats-in-a-var.md

-ClojureScript generates code optimized for the Google Closure Compiler - by following certain conventions Closure can perform incredibly aggressive minification and dead code elimination.
+ClojureScript generates code optimized for the Google Closure Compiler - by following certain conventions Closure can perform aggressive minification and dead code elimination.
 However the conventions are quite strict - Closure namespaces are represented as JavaScript objects where all properties are known at compile time: